-As at December 31, 2010, eighteen credit events occurred in Series 04-01 and 04-02, resulting in coupon reduction (2009: nine credit events).
+As at December 31, 2010, eighteen credit events occurred in Series 04-01 and 04-02, resulting in a coupon reduction.
 As defined in the particular coupon CDS contracts, the Company is not required to pay a loss amount to the Swap Counterparty following the occurrence of a credit event.
 The coupon CDS terms relate solely to the calculation of coupon amounts (reductions in the coupon CDS Notional Amounts) payable by the Swap Counterparty.
 Under no circumstances will any Cash Settlement Amounts be payable pursuant to the terms of the coupon CDSs.

-Basis for reductions in the calculated coupon amounts as at December 31, 2010 and 2009:
+Basis for reductions in the calculated coupon amounts as at December 31, 2010: